christopher-francisco/vizion/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/chris-fran/vizion/master/install.sh)"
 ```

-##### Temporal manual steps
-1. `touch ~/.zshrc.aliases.local`
-2. Read last section of `~/.zshrc.aliases and put tokens in there`
-3. `cp -n ~/.grip/settings.py.example ~/.grip/settings.py; vim ~/.grip/settings.py`
-4. Open that file and put your credentials
-5. run `pip3 install --user --upgrade neovim`
-6. Create a `.gitconfig.local` and set name and email
-6. (Optional) create a `~/Developer/code/enterprise/` directory and a `~/.gitconfig.enterprise` git config file to override defaults

 ### GitHub Hub for Enterprise

 The confusing part is the `GITHUB_HOST` vs the whitelisting with `git config --global --add hub.host MY.GIT.ORG`.
 It goes like this: